maxmurdoch/flock/src/pages/index.md

   title: 'Built for drone pilots, with drone pilots'
 kindOfPilot:
   description: >-
-    Choose from our two EC785/2004 compliant policies for commercial pilots.
-We also offer tailored Pay-as-you-fly policies for trainee and recreational pilots.
+    We’re doing things a little differently.
+Our two options let you completely customise your insurance based on your needs.
+Stick with one policy, or mix and match throughout the year.
   products:
     - icon: images/uploads/commercial-pilot.svg
       link: /insurance/commercial
       text: >-
         Pay for insurance only when you fly.
-Get covered for one hour, or up to a day from just £4.95.
+Get fully customised cover for one hour, or up to a day from just £4.95.
 Available for commercial, trainee and recreational pilots.
       title: Pay-as-you-fly
     - icon: images/uploads/trainee-pilot.svg
       link: 'https://landing.flockcover.com/flyunlimited/'
       text: >-
-        An unlimited number of flights in the UK or abroad on a monthly subscription.
+        Fly anywhere, anytime.
+Get unlimited number of flights in the UK or abroad on a monthly subscription.
 Adjust, pause, or cancel your cover anytime*.
 Available for commercial pilots only.
       title: Fly Unlimted
   title: Find the cover that’s right for you
 risk: